PetLabCo Logo

 Regular Exercise

-Just as in humans, regular exercise helps to stimulate movement within the gastrointestinal tract and also prevents stool from just sitting in the colon and absorbing excess water…hello soft dog poop!
+Just as in humans, regular exercise helps to stimulate movement within the gastrointestinal tract and also prevents stool from just sitting in the colon and absorbing excess water, which can lead to loose stools.

 Routine Veterinary Checkups